nv-morpheus/Morpheus/examples/digital_fingerprinting/visualization/README.md

 Azure training data will be saved to `/workspace/examples/data/dfp/azure-training-data`, inference data to `/workspace/examples/data/dfp/azure-inference-data`.
 Duo training data will be saved to `/workspace/examples/data/dfp/duo-training-data`, inference data to `/workspace/examples/data/dfp/duo-inference-data`.

-## Running pipeline for DFP Visualization
+## Running pipeline to generate input for DFP Visualization

 The pipeline uses `DFPVizPostprocStage` to perform post-processing on DFP inference output.
 The inference output is converted to input format expected by the DFP Visualization and saves to multiple files based on specified time period.
 Time period to group data by must be [one of pandas' offset strings](https://pandas.pydata.org/docs/user_guide/timeseries.html#timeseries-offset-aliases).
 The default period is one day (D).
 The output files will be named by appending period to prefix (e.g. `dfp-viz-2022-08-30.csv`).
 These are the available options used for `DFPVizPostprocStage`: